RobertSchneiderTHWS/Paper-Calculations/README.md

 ## Statistical Measures 📊

-### Data Handling:
-Efficiently orchestrates and preprocesses the dataset, setting the stage for insightful analysis.

 ### Standard Deviation Calculation:
 Computes the standard deviation for both positively and negatively framed groups, shedding light on the variability in participants' responses and their engagement with the security material.